 We loved that they had rides for the littler kids as well, such as small boats with bells they can ring, and little cars that go around in a circle.
 Like many little boys, my toddler is obsessed with cars, so he was in his element!
 This was the first time we got to put him on a ride all by himself, so it was a special memory to take home.

-Before leaving Magic Park we grabbed some lunch at the Peppermint Lounge.
+Before leaving Magic Forest we grabbed some lunch at the Peppermint Lounge.
 They offer inexpensive items you’d expect from a theme park, like hamburgers, hot dogs, fries, and they even have cotton candy.

 My son got a kick out of his chicken nuggets being shaped like dinosaurs.
 I had a cheeseburger, which really hit the spot.
 They have a sign inside the building where you purchase the food indicating that they do not pre-cook the burgers, so you can have a flavorful meal without a hefty price tag.
 There was plenty of room to eat outside among picnic tables.

 After lunch, we enjoyed two more activities before calling it a day – we took a five-minute train ride and fed some farm animals.
 The train goes through the woods where you see a lot of animal figurines, go over a bridge, and make your way through a tunnel.